UK Conservatives lose 2 elections in blow to PM Johnson | Politics

 - United Kingdom

-British Prime Minister Boris Johnson's leadership of the Conservative party suffered a heavy double blow as voters rejected the Tories in two by-elections.
+British Prime Minister Boris Johnson suffered a double blow as voters rejected his Conservative Party in two special elections dominated by questions about his leadership and ethics.

-In the southwestern constituency of Tiverton and Honiton, the Liberal Democrats overturned a 24,000 Conservative majority to win, while the main opposition Labour Party reclaimed Wakefield in northern England.
+The party's chairman quit after the results early Friday, saying the party "cannot carry on with business as usual."
+The centrist Liberal Democrats overturned a big Conservative majority to win the rural southwest England seat of Tiverton and Honiton, while the main opposition Labour Party reclaimed Wakefield in northern England from Johnson's Tories.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)